-Connect, Empower and Deliver as commitments for the Council?

-- These are good commitments

-- The council must put them into action

-- The council must demonstrate achievement

-- The council will put these commitments into action, including; re-developing the council values, appraisal process and performance management system to ensure they are embedded in the delivery of our services and actions of all of our staff. - Opportunities to connect and empower the community and our staff will also be advanced, such as under proposals 1a, 1c, and 3a.
+We asked Connect, Empower and Deliver as commitments for the Council?
+You said These are good commitments The council must put them into action The council must demonstrate achievement appraisal process and pe delivery of our services a e commitments into action, including; re-developing the council values, erformance management system to ensure they are embedded in the nd actions of all of our staff. : and empower the community and our staff will also be advanced, such c , and 3a .
+We asked Are the Eight Priorities for You said

-Are the Eight Priorities for West Lothian still the right ones?
+Are the Eight Priorities for West Lothian still the right ones?Yes, they still matterConsider adding Housing & Homelessness The council must demonstrate achievement in the priorities

-- Yes, they still matter

-- Consider adding Housing & Homelessness

-- The council must demonstrate achievement in the priorities